bar181/bar181/README.md

 ### Agentic Engineering
 Designing modular agents with planning, reflection, and tool use.
-Delivers MVPs rapidly with FastAPI, Supabase, and React/Next.js.
+Delivers MVPs rapidly with FastAPI, Supabase, and React Direct of the Agentics Foundation

 ### Course Creation & Instructing
 Graduate-level courses and workshops, including *Pair Programming with AI*